 Orillia Arts District

-Sir Samuele Steele Building in downtown Orillia
+Sir Samuel Steele Building

-Orillia has a vast array of artists and artisans, from all areas of the arts: visual, musical, written works to theatre productions.
-From Orillia itself to the surrounding towns, the arts are a growing sector here.
 Downtown is the Orillia Museum of Art and History, offering a multitude of arts from area artists, as well as historical artworks and pieces of local history like pottery and artifacts.
 The displays change in the museum throughout the year, so it isn't unusual to find yourself visiting the museum on a regular basis.
-It opens at 10:00am and closes at 4:00pm, from Tuesdays to Saturdays (is closed Sunday and Monday) and is located at 30 Peter Street South.
-For more information on displays/shows and visitor rates, please visit their website: The Orillia Museum of Art and History.
+Located at 30 Peter Street South, it opens at 10:00am and closes at 4:00pm, from Tuesdays to Saturdays, Sundays 1-4 (closed Mondays from January to May).

 On Peter Street (between Mississaga and Colborne) you'll find offerings from places like Richard Vandermeer's studio with original paintings and portraits, and prints of some of his works in card format.
 He's also very skilled in fly-tying, and is an experienced fishing guide.